ADVERTISEMENT

 (Answer 1)

 Definitely!
 I can’t live a life being untidy.
-I want my things to be organized like my books on my shelves are arranged based on colors and thickness, my clothes in my wardrobe are all folded neatly and hung properly, not to mention how my shoes are sorted from casual to formal or from winter shoes to summer shoes.
-Actually, I don’t consider myself as an OCD (obsessive compulsive disorder) person, I just love seeing my things organized.
+I want my things to be organized like the books on my shelves are arranged based on colors and thickness, my clothes in my wardrobe are all folded neatly and hung properly, not to mention how my shoes are sorted from casual to formal or from winter shoes to summer shoes.
+Actually, I don’t consider myself an OCD (obsessive-compulsive disorder) person, I just love seeing my things organized.

 (Answer 2)